ashishbajaj99/ezgoing/README.md

 eg
 ===

-eg - EzGoing is a tool that is used to improve the traffic situation in Hyderabad
+eg - EzGoing is NodeJS/ExpressJS application demo.
+I am using this demo to show some examples on clean AngularJS based coding guidelines and framework.
+It uses Google Maps API to show a very crude web based implementation of what UBER does.

 Home
 ===